-The City of Cornwall has appointed Mr. Stephen Fournier as the City of Cornwall Municipal Closed Meeting Investigator.
+The City of Cornwall's Municipal Closed Meeting Investigator retired in December 2014.
+As such, any closed meeting investigations complaints will be handled by the Ontario Ombudsman's Office.
 Section 239 of the Municipal Act provides for the investigation of whether a municipality has complied with the requirements for the holding of meetings that are closed to the public.

 The City of Cornwall strives to ensure that closed meeting investigations are dealt with in a fair, open and expeditious manner.